Mik-TF/mdbook_generator/README.md

 ## Notes on Using Scripts

 To use scripts to preprocess your mdbooks, you need to create a script called `first_script` that calls the other scripts.
-See `info_grid` mdbook as an example.
+Books `book_1` and `book_2` set as examples provide a basic template to use scripts.

 ## Notes on Prerequisites

-Some mdbooks require different preprocessors (e.g. mermaid, last-changed).
-Set such prerequisites to your machine if needed.
+Different mdbooks can require different preprocessors (e.g. mermaid, last-changed).
+Make sure to set such prerequisites if needed.

 ## References